vantahawk/Graph_Learning_Group6/README.md

 By default `node` classification runs for `p = 1.0, q = 0.1`.
 Other values for `p, q` (as well as for other parameters) can be set independendly for `Cora` & `Citeseer` by (de)commenting their resp. dictionaries in function `main()` in `node_class.py`.

-All the other files in `src` are clearly named accoring to their respective exercises and can be executed independendly to yield sample results.
+All files in `src` are clearly named accoring to their respective exercises and can be executed independendly to yield sample results.

 ## Chosen Hyperparameters